TheNathanielWatkins/Fill-In-The-Blanks/README.md

 Another Udacity Project: a Fill In The Blanks Quiz Intro To Programming Nanodegree: Stage 2 Project

 These quizzes are about Seattle and the Pacific NorthWest.
-Sorry if the answers are too difficult.
+Sorry if the questions/answers are too difficult.